 Address: Piazza San Domenico Maggiore 4, 80134, Naples

 Lino Scarallo, one of the most talented chefs in Naples, was awarded a Michelin star for his now-legendary restaurant soon after it opened in 2007.
-He continues to turn out a menu of original dishes inspired by, but not confined to his native country.
-The setting too has been orchestrated to enhance the enjoyment of the cuisine.
-Every detail of the restaurant’s discreet, the modern decor has been chosen carefully, particularly the open-plan kitchen which gives gastronomes a window into Lino’s culinary genius.
-His signature dishes are imaginative and successful: Millennialism of Mozzarella cheese with raw prawns and zucchini flowers, bream baked roulade and timbale of potatoes with provola cheese, sausage, and broccoli sauce all sing, as does the discreet and professional service.
-The tasting menu is sure to evoke plenty of oohs and ahhhs, as will the extensive wine list of rare and profound Italian wines.
+He continues to turn out a menu of original dishes inspired by, but not confined to, his native country.
+The setting, too, has been orchestrated to enhance the enjoyment of the cuisine.
+Every detail of the restaurant’s discreet, the modern decor has been chosen carefully, particularly the open-plan kitchen, which gives gastronomes a window into Lino’s culinary genius.
+His signature dishes are imaginative and successful: Millennialism of Mozzarella cheese with raw prawns and zucchini flowers, bream baked roulade, and a timbale of potatoes with provola cheese, sausage, and broccoli sauce all sing, as does the discreet and professional service.
+The tasting menu is sure to evoke plenty of oohs and ahhs, as will the extensive wine list of rare and profound Italian wines.
 Magnifico!

 La Sponda, Hotel Le Sirenuse